mehtavishwa30/covid-19-projects/covid-19-projects.md

 ## 2. [Survive Together](https://survivetogether.org/) 🔗

 As a result of the lockdowns in certain countries, the citizens heavily rely on home deliveries for essential items.
 The Surive Together website helps ou discover open stores, services, & areas in which these servies are available.
 You can add your requirements under a particular store listed by a vendor & the service will appropriately be provided to you.

+**The entire survietogether.org was built a week using Hasura.**

 **Note**: survivetogether.org is currently only for use in Sri Lanka.